GAO’s recommendations database contains report recommendations that still need to be addressed.

 Recommendation: To balance combatant commanders' demands for forward presence with the Navy's needs to sustain a ready force over the long term and identify and mitigate risks consistent with Federal Standards for Internal Control, the Secretary of Defense should direct the Secretary of the Navy to, to fully implement its optimized fleet response plan, develop and implement a sustainable operational schedule for all ships homeported overseas.

 Agency: Department of Defense Status: Open Priority recommendation

 Comments: DOD concurred with this recommendation.
 In August 2015, the Navy reported that it had approved and implemented revised optimized fleet response plan schedules for all ships homeported overseas-six different operational schedules for various naval forces homeported in different overseas locations.
 We closed the recommendation as implemented in 2015.
 In 2017, the Navy suffered four significant mishaps at sea resulting in serious damage to its ships and the loss of 17 sailors.
 Three of the four ships involved were homeported in Japan.
 The resulting Navy investigations revealed that due to heavy operational demands, the Navy had not fully implemented the revised operational schedules it developed in 2015 for ships based in Japan.
 In light of this information, GAO re-opened this recommendation.
-As of August 2019, the Navy had developed a change to the operational schedule for ships homeported in Japan, and is expecting to codify this revised schedule in 2019.
+As of February 2020, the Navy had developed a change to the operational schedule for ships homeported in Japan, but has not yet codified this change in Navy guidance.
 The Navy also established Commander, Naval Surface Group, Western Pacific (CNSGWP) to oversee surface ship maintenance, training, and certification for ships based in Japan.
 Due to continuing heavy operational demands, GAO will continue to monitor the Navy's adherence to the revised schedules before it closes this recommendation as implemented.